32,000 sq. foot award-winning facility designed by Doug Garofalo and renovated in 2016 to add the Guida Family Creative Wing.

 The Art Center’s photo darkroom is one the few remaining of its kind.
 In the darkroom, artists and students learn about film processing, developing, and printing.

-Many of our studios, such as our Painting & Drawing Studio and our Ceramics Studios, also allow for storage of art, enabling students to leave work between class sessions and make it easier to work outside of class time, when artists take advantage of “open studio” access.
+Many of our studios, such as our Painting & Drawing Studio (Studio C) and our Ceramics Studios, also allow for storage of art, enabling students to leave work between class sessions and make it easier to work outside of class time, when artists take advantage of “open studio” access.